jarrodmillman/rcsds/lectures/anatomical.rst

 Like the camera image in :doc:`camera`, the pixel data for the 3D image is in a text file called ``anatomical.txt``.
-Download :download:`anatomical.txt` to your working directory.
+Download :download:`anatomical.txt <../_downloads/anatomical.txt>` to your working directory.

 I happen to know this image has is length 32 on the third dimension, but I don't know what the size of the first two dimensions are.